rancher-sandbox/rancher-desktop/docs/networking/windows/rancher-desktop-networking.md

 ## vm-switch:

 Once the network-setup starts the `vm-switch` process in the new namespace, the `vm-switch` creates a tap device (`eth0`) and a loopback device (`lo`).
 When the `eth0` tap device is successfully created, it uses the `DHCP` client to acquire an IP address within the defined range from the `DHCP` server.
 Once the `eth0` tap device is up and running, the kernel forwards all raw Ethernet frames originating from the network namespace to the tap device.
-In addition to the traffic from the network namespace, the kernel also forwards all the traffic that arrives at `veth-rd1` from its pair, `veth-rd0`, in the default namespace.
+In addition to the traffic from the network namespace, the kernel also forwards all the traffic that arrives at `veth-rd-ns` from its pair, `veth-rd-wsl`, in the default namespace.

 The tap device forwards the Ethernet frames over [vsock](https://wiki.qemu.org/Features/VirtioVsock) to the host.
 The process on the host (`host-switch.exe`) decapsulates the frames.
 Since host-switch maintains both internal (`vm-switch` to `host-switch.exe`) and external (`host-switch.exe` to the internet) connections, it connects to the external endpoints via syscalls.